ethanbass/ShinyChromViewer/README.md

 ## Overview

 ShinyChromViewer is a shiny gadget for interactively viewing 3D chromatograms.
-It is mainly meant as an add-on for [chromatographR](https://ethanbass.github.io/chromatographR).
+It is mainly meant to be used in conjunction with [chromatographR](https://ethanbass.github.io/chromatographR) as an add-on.

 ## Installation